HeedfulMoss/DEEP_ML_Project/README.md

 - 🧠 Fine-tuning BERT for ICD9 code classification
 - 📊 Generating model evaluation reports and predictions
 - 💾 Organized modular output structure for easy tracking

+### Problem Statement

+In healthcare, manual assignment of diagnosis/procedure codes from clinical notes is time-consuming and error-prone.
+This project creates an automated system that extracts de-identified sample clinical data from MIMIC-III's unstructured text and maps them to standardized ICD-9 billing codes, with the goal of:

+- Reducing the manual burden on medical coders
+- Improving efficiency in the healthcare reimbursement process
+- Minimizing potential billing errors and complications

 ## 🔍 Source Data Details